obeidaiqbal/Workout-Planner-AI/README.md

 ### First Time Setup

-At the command line clone the repository
+1. At the command line run the line below to clone the repository
 ```bash
 git clone https://github.com/obeidaiqbal/Workout-Planner-AI.git
 ```
-To setup the frontend run the following code to install react dependencies, make sure node.js and npm are installed
+2. To setup the frontend run the following code to install react dependencies, make sure node.js and npm are installed
 ```bash
 cd frontend
 npm install
 ```
-To setup the backend virtual enviornment go return to the root folder and run the following code
+3. To setup the backend virtual enviornment go return to the root folder and run the following code
 ```bash
 cd backend
 python3 -m venv venv